GPTCLEANUP AI

 Limits

-10.Does the tool detect every possible hidden Unicode character?
+17.Does the tool detect every possible hidden Unicode character?

 No. The tool targets the most common invisible and spacing related characters that cause practical issues in everyday text.
 Unicode includes many control and formatting characters, and not all of them are included in the detector.
 This is a deliberate tradeoff to keep the tool focused and easy to interpret.
 If you are working with specialized scripts, encoded data, or complex bidirectional text, there may be characters outside the list that the tool does not mark.
-In those cases, a specialized Unicode inspector may be necessary.
+In those cases, a specialized Unicode inspector or hex viewer may be necessary.
 For most workflows, the built in set is enough to surface the invisible characters that break search matches, introduce odd spacing, or appear after copy and paste.
 If you suspect a rare character, you can try isolating the text or using a more advanced diagnostic tool.

 Technical

-11.What is the difference between zero width space and non breaking space?
+18.What is the difference between zero width space and non breaking space?

 A zero width space is an invisible character that creates a break opportunity without adding visible space.
 It can be used to allow line breaks in long words or to separate content without changing appearance.
 A non breaking space is a visible space that prevents a line break, keeping two words together.
 Both are invisible in the sense that they are not obvious, but they serve different layout purposes.
 In plain text workflows, both can cause problems.
 A zero width space can break search matches because it splits a word internally, while a non breaking space can prevent wrapping or behave differently from a normal space in comparisons.
 The detector labels each type separately so you can decide how to handle them.
 Understanding the difference helps you choose the right cleanup approach and avoid removing characters that are actually needed for certain layouts.

-12.Can it find hidden characters inside code or URLs?
+19.Can it find hidden characters inside code or URLs?

 Yes, it can detect supported invisible characters wherever they appear, including inside code snippets or URLs.
 For example, a zero width space inserted into a URL can break a link even though it looks correct.
 The tool will mark that hidden character so you can see the problem and remove it.
 However, the tool does not parse code or validate URLs.
 It treats the input as plain text and applies the same detection rules everywhere.
 That means it will not interpret context or tell you whether a character is safe to remove in a given programming language.
 If you are cleaning code, use caution and review the output before applying changes.
 The detector is a diagnostic step that helps you see hidden characters but does not enforce language specific rules.

-13.Why might the output look different between two similar inputs?
+20.Why might the output look different between two similar inputs?

 Two inputs can look identical but contain different Unicode characters.
 For example, a visible space in one line might be a normal space, while in another it could be a non breaking space.
 The detector will mark the hidden character in one line and not in the other.
 This can make the output appear different even though the visible text was the same.
 Hidden characters can also be introduced by different sources.
 Text copied from a PDF may include soft hyphens or narrow no break spaces, while text copied from a web page might include zero width spaces.
 Because the tool is deterministic, the differences reflect the input, not random behavior.
 If you are comparing outputs, make sure the inputs are truly identical at the character level.
 The detector helps reveal those subtle differences so you can normalize them.